 Annuities will also credit fixed interest on the funds in deferral.
 Your future payments earn interest until they are withdrawn in subsequent years.
 The longer the payments, the better your overall returns.

-Using a periodic payment annuity, you can defer the recognition of a significant portion of your taxable gains.
+Using a periodic payment annuity, you can defer the recognition of a significant portion of your taxable gains over several years.

 The capital gains that would otherwise be owed to the government in one year will instead be spread over many years while earning fixed interest in a safe, insured and predictable account.
 The longer your payment stream, the better your interest rates and the longer time your normally taxable dollars will have grown.

 Should you have capital losses from future transactions, you could write those losses off against the gains associated with your future annuity payments.
 This would also be ideal for carried capital losses from year to year.
 All of these advantages are possible with a structured annuity when setup properly.

 You can also alleviate any concerns about the buyer’s ability to make future payments.
 The buyer’s role is complete once s/he assigns the agreed upon purchase price (or portion thereof) to the assignment company.

 The monthly payments will provide a steady source of reliable income to you or your estate.
 Should you pass away before all funds were distributed, then your named beneficiaries will continue to receive your future annuity payments.

 There is very little investment risk associated with a tax deferred annuity.
 The account provides predictable growth and long term financial security that can be difficult to find elsewhere..

 The overall markets have been very volatile over the last decade – and during uncertain economic cycles, depreciated stocks and bonds can quickly reduce your principal and earning power.
 Conversely, fixed annuities have no direct exposure to downside market risk and are therefore much more stable investments.